gaia/cosmosvalmon/README.md

 ![Sample Output](https://i.imgur.com/jk64zNk.png)

+To get the min/max/avg of how many validators are missing a validator's blocks, or the global average, use gaiadmonavg.sh.

+Please consider delegating to our [Cosmos Validator](https://freshatoms.com/)

 This is my first piece of Python, all feedback is welcome.

-Please consider delegating to our [Cosmos Validator](https://freshatoms.com/)